oskarth/experiments.oskarth.com/content/unix02.md

 ```

 This is the main entry point of `ls`. `argc` stands for *argument
-count*, and if main doesn't get more than two arguments (say, if you
+count*, and if main doesn't get a second argument (`ls` counts as the
-write `ls foo/bar`) it will call the function `ls` with the argument
+first argument to main) it will call the function `ls` with the
-`"."`, and after that it will call the `exit` function.
+argument `.`.
+After that it will call the `exit` function.

 We can get the assembly code for our main function with the
 `disassemble` command in *GDB*.
 GDB is a debugger that allows us to
 see what is going on inside a program when it executes.
+We will see a
+lot of "code boxes" as we move on.
+Lines starting with `(gdb)` are
+lines that we write as input, and the other lines are things GDB shows
+us.

 ```
 (gdb) disassemble main